vesalukkarila/confident-spring-01-backend-without-spring/README.md

-# simple-webapp
+# confident-spring-01-backend-without-spring
-Learning to create a simple backend for web application using Java without any Spring features.

-## Learning goals
-For what need Spring is created.
-Basics of servlets, endpoints, services, domain objects and Tomcat.
-Basics of backend.

-## Sources
-Based largely on learnings from Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I bought for myself in order to understand the fundamentals of Spring.
-After going through the course twice going at it for the third time.
-Minimal comments for clarity, checking source code only when necessary.
+This repository is related to module 1 in Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I purchased in order to understand the fundamentals of Spring.
+The course starts with plain Java backend and introduces plain Spring features little by little, showcasing what Spring Boot hides under the hood.
+At the end of the course Spring Boot features are implemented.

+## Learning goals, module 1
+In this module a simple backend is created using plain Java w/o any Spring features.
+- Creating pom.xml by hand.
+- Setup Tomcat.
+- Servlet class with endpoints.
+- Service layer.
+- Domain class.
+- Jackson dependency and annotations for handling JSON requests and responses.
+- "Poor man's dependency injection" using global Application class.

 ## Use
 Endpoints for local use: